willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

   This section is responsible for handling and maintaining the data involved with the solution.
 In addition, it is the model that will typically connect to any databases/sources utilised within the solution.
 - View

   This section displays the information from the model layer to the user.
 Developers often write the view in a friendly and easy to understand way.
-This layer also allows users to interact and change data for the controller to pass to the model to update the back and then back to the controller to update the view once more.
+This layer also allows users to interact and change data for the controller to pass to the model to update the backend and then back to the controller to update the view once more.
 - Controller

   Finally, this section is responsible for the data flow between the model and view components.
 It takes any changes from the view and passes them to the model to update and vice versa.